-Natalia Kazaryan has been hailed by The New York Sun for her “prodigious ability,” remarking that she “immediately established an atmosphere of strength and confidence.”
+From Tbilisi, Republic of Georgia, pianist Natalia Kazaryan has been hailed by The New York Sun for her “prodigious ability,” remarking that she “immediately established an atmosphere of strength and confidence.”
 Ms. Kazaryan began studying piano at the age of six, and performed as soloist with the Tbilisi State Chamber Orchestra just one year later.
-A winner of Astral’s2016 National Auditions, she has also captured top prizes in numerous international competitions, including the Eastman Young Artists International Piano Competition, the Kosciuszko Foundation Chopin Competition, and the Second New York Piano Competition.
+A winner of Astral’s 2016 National Auditions, she has also captured top prizes in numerous international competitions, including the Eastman Young Artists International Piano Competition, the Kosciuszko Foundation Chopin Competition, and the Second New York Piano Competition.
 In 2012, she was the First Prize winner of the Concours FLAME in Paris and the Second Prize winner of Concours international de piano d’Ile de France.

-Upcoming, Ms. Kazaryan performs in Washington, D.C. on the Smithsonian Steinway Series and in an all-Messiaen concert at The Church of the Epiphany.
-She also gives a radio performance for “All Classical Portland” (OR), and appears with the Ann Arbor Symphony.
-She recently appeared in New York’s Merkin Concert Hall and Philadelphia’s Kimmel Center for the Performing Arts.
+Upcoming performances include Rachmaninoff’s Piano Concerto No. 2 with the Harrisburg Symphony Orchestra and chamber music concerts at New York City’s University Club, the Kennedy Center and the National Gallery of Art in Washington, D.C.
+She gives solo recitals in Detroit, Washington, D.C., and Key West, and continues to expand her series of lecture-recitals showcasing works of female composers.
+Recently, she performed in Washington, D.C. on the Smithsonian Steinway Series and in an all-Messiaen concert at The Church of the Epiphany.
+She also gave a radio performance for “All Classical Portland” (OR), performed with the Ann Arbor Symphony, and appeared in New York’s Merkin Concert Hall and Philadelphia’s Kimmel Center for the Performing Arts.

 Ms. Kazaryan enjoys an active performing career across Europe.
-Recent performances include appearances in such venues as the Schloss Mirabell in Salzburg, Théâtre des Variétés in Monaco, Auditorio Sony in Madrid, and the Musée Carnavalet and Salle Cortot in Paris.
+She has appeared in such venues as the Schloss Mirabell in Salzburg, Théâtre des Variétés in Monaco, Auditorio Sony in Madrid, and the Musée Carnavalet and Salle Cortot in Paris.
 She performs regularly at the Palazzo Tornabuoni in Florence, and has participated in the IMS Prussia Cove Master Classes in Cornwall, England.

 Natalia Kazaryan studied in the preparatory division of the Tbilisi Music Conservatory with Alla Nakashidze.
 She holds both a Bachelor and a Master’s degree from The Juilliard School, where she studied under Jerome Lowenthal and Matti Raekallio.
 From 2013-2015, she studied at the Escuela Superior de Música Reina Sofia in Madrid, under Dimitri Bashkirov, and in June 2014 received a “Sobresaliente” Award from the hands of Queen Sofia of Spain, for outstanding work and excellence.
-She recently concluded doctoral studies at the University of Michigan under Logan Skelton and begins an adjunct piano faculty position at Howard University in the fall of 2017.
+She recently concluded doctoral studies at the University of Michigan under Logan Skelton and holds an adjunct piano faculty position at Howard University.